vivienne-amm/Advanced-Concepts-of-Cloud-Computing/README.md

     - `sudo /home/ubuntu/venv/bin/python3 proxy.py`
 3. SSH on the **gatekeeper** instance and execute the following command:
     - `sudo /home/ubuntu/venv/bin/python3 gatekeeper.py`
-4. Execute `sudo /home/ubuntu/venv/bin/python3 client.py`
+4. Run `python3 client.py`
     - This will prompt you to enter the proxy method you want to use (direct/ random/ custom) and will ask you to enter an SQL command.
-      Examples for this can be found in the section below.

 ### Example SQL commands for demonstration:
 As example, the actor table of the sakila database (or any other table defined in the sakila) can be used.